Rana-KV/ISP/Part-3/Readme.md

 > [!IMPORTANT]
 > Don't open multiple PRs.
 Open only one PR per Project and follow the format mentioned in FAQs.

 > [!NOTE]
-> These steps are crucial for creating a finishing your Assignment 3, security self-assessment document.
+> These steps are crucial for finishing your Assignment 3, security self-assessment document.

+> [!IMPORTANT]
 > Adding your team members as co-authors during your commit squash will be curcial to provide them credit for the PR.
 You can't do it later.
 > Perform these steps carefully as you can't revert the changes.